ConvertKit/cassandra_kit/README.md

 ```

 The above will not generate a CQL query, but when you access a property on any
-of the unloaded `Blog` instances, Cequel will load data for all of them with
+of the unloaded `Blog` instances, CassandraKit will load data for all of them with
 a single query.
 Note that CQL does not allow selecting collection columns when
 loading multiple records by primary key; only scalar columns will be loaded.